KevinBarnfield/Robotics/README.md

 # Robotics
   For my work relating to robotics, whether it's personal projects or ones I have worked on with the UOGUELPH Robotics Team.
+This is also meant as a reference for future members, so I will try my best to keep it documented well.

 ### Projects